iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwhealth.android.uhuw.videovisit___12.10.01.005_01/report.md

 > Easy!<br> :date: __2020-10-05 18:24:58__

 > Was fast to get in and provider was just as helpful online as in person!<br> :date: __2020-08-28 20:54:19__

-> This was amazing.
-It was the first time we used this.
-We live 45 minutes away from the nearest urgent care and this took 10 minutes total!!!<br> :date: __2020-06-21 15:50:57__